pwiecz/go-fltk/README.md

 A simple wrapper around FLTK 1.4 library, which is a lightweight GUI library which allows creating small, self-contained and fast gui applications.

+## Status

+The library is only a partial wrapper.
+New functions are being added as the are demanded by the users.

 ## Requirements
 For building go-fltk, besides Golang compiler, you will also need a C++11 compiler, such as GCC or Clang on Linux, MinGW on Windows and XCode on MacOS.